NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/PyCoreApplication.rst

 Adds a new path to the Natron search paths.
 See :ref:`this section<natronPath>` for a detailed explanation of Natron search paths.

+.. method:: NatronEngine.PyCoreApplication.getSettings()

+    :rtype: :class:`AppSettings<NatronEngine.AppSettings>`

+Returns an object containing all Natron settings.
+The settings are what can be found in the preferences of Natron.